vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 What each typed retention counts: a GPU-resident frame its whole size, a host frame nothing, a pooled buffer or region its region size, a user object whatever the caller passed.
 A pool that does not signal progress meters nothing (I21): its retentions are kept and released as usual but never enter the total.
 The allocator's blocks are accounted separately through `accountAllocation` into `MemoryUse`, and the transfer rings' staging buffers through the same device callbacks by memory type: device local into the VRAM pool, system RAM (a discrete card's host cached staging) into the host pool via `accountHostAllocation`.
-Slots are sized to the last two epochs of demand, so they shrink after a burst, and `releaseIdle` frees a ring that has been idle for a second from the pressure sweep, or of any age from the panic path.
+Slots are sized to the last two epochs of demand, so they shrink after a burst, and `releaseIdle` frees a ring that has been idle for a second from the pressure sweep, or of any age from the panic path, `releaseGPUMemory` and `freeCore`.

 ## 6. Admission gate